yangchuang1027/base/readme.txt

 I really want to learn git
 NOW
-We will try to change it
+If we would try to change it?
+You should open it.